UPenn-CIT599/final-project-team8_flights/README.md

 </p>

 The state of the terminal will look similar to the screenshot below.
-Note that the message in red are expected.
+Note that the messages in red are expected.
 The program may take upto a few minutes to scrape the web for flight data.
 Upon completion of web scraping, the terminal will print the message "Scraping complete".

 <p align="center">
   <img width="600" height=440" src="https://github.com/UPenn-CIT599/final-project-team8_flights/blob/master/program_running.PNG?raw=true">